"In every community there is work to be done. In every nation, there are wounds to heal. In every heart there is the power to do it."

 - Provide a service location that is within 30 minutes driving distance of the USF Tampa campus.

-- Provide enough service for 2 ½ hours (9:15am to 12:30pm) for the number of volunteers requested by your agency below.
+- Provide enough service for 3 hours for the number of volunteers requested by your agency below.

 - Provide all supplies and materials in order to complete service.